dd9jn/rfc4880bis/crypto-refresh.md

 - Some technologies mentioned here may be subject to government control in some countries.

-- An implementation SHOULD only use an AES algorithm as a KEK algorithm, since backward compatibility of the ECDH format is not a concern.
-  The KEK algorithm is only used within the scope of a Public-Key Encrypted Session Key Packet, which represents an ECDH key recipient of a message.
-  Compare this with the algorithm used for the session key of the message, which MAY be different from a KEK algorithm.
+- V5 signatures include a 128 bit salt that is hashed first.
+  This makes OpenPGP signatures non-deterministic and protects against a broad class of attacks that depend on creating a signature over a predictable message.
+  Hashing the salt first means that there is no attacker controlled hashed prefix.
+  An example of this kind of attack is described in the paper SHA-1 Is A Shambles (see {{SHAMBLES}}), which leverages a chosen prefix collision attack against SHA-1.

+## Elliptic Curve Side Channels {#ecc-side-channels}

 Side channel attacks are a concern when a compliant application's use of the OpenPGP format can be modeled by a decryption or signing oracle, for example, when an application is a network service performing decryption to unauthenticated remote users.
 ECC scalar multiplication operations used in ECDSA and ECDH are vulnerable to side channel attacks.
 Countermeasures can often be taken at the higher protocol level, such as limiting the number of allowed failures or time-blinding of the operations associated with each network interface.
 Mitigations at the scalar multiplication level seek to eliminate any measurable distinction between the ECC point addition and doubling operations.

-- V5 signatures include a 128 bit salt that is hashed first.
-  This makes OpenPGP signatures non-deterministic and protects against a broad class of attacks that depend on creating a signature over a predictable message.
-  Hashing the salt first means that there is no attacker controlled hashed prefix.
-  An example of this kind of attack is described in the paper SHA-1 Is A Shambles (see {{SHAMBLES}}), which leverages a chosen prefix collision attack against SHA-1.
+## Selecting a KEK for ECDH {#ecdh-kek-choice}

+An implementation SHOULD only use an AES algorithm as a KEK algorithm, since backward compatibility of the ECDH format is not a concern.
+The KEK algorithm is only used within the scope of a Public-Key Encrypted Session Key Packet, which represents an ECDH key recipient of a message.
+Compare this with the algorithm used for the session key of the message, which MAY be different from a KEK algorithm.

 ## Risks of a Quick Check Oracle {#quick-check-oracle}